 Patches are software or firmware updates that address security issues and bugs in existing products.
 For example, the updates Microsoft released for Exchange Servers that address ProxyShell are patches.

+Patch management is one subset of vulnerability management.
 In some cases, patches also add new functionality to a system.
-Patch management is one of the activities in the broader vulnerability management domain.

 What are some common challenges in patch management?